patriciomartinns/pdf-toolbox/docs/getting-started.md

-# MCP PDF Reader
+# PDF Toolbox

-Official usage guide for MCP PDF Reader.
+Official usage guide for PDF Toolbox.
 Inside you will find how to:

 - Install both the MCP server and the `pdf-reader` CLI using `uv`.
 - Run the tools locally from the terminal (see [CLI Reference](cli-reference.md)).